muxinc/stats-sdk-android/README.md

   player = player,
   playerView = playerView,
-  playerBinding = ExamplePlayerBinding(), // ExamplePlayerBinding provided by you device = AndroidDevice(
+  playerBinding = ExamplePlayerBinding(), // ExamplePlayerBinding provided by you trackFirstFrame = false, // set to `true` only if your player can provide this information device = AndroidDevice(
     ctx = context,
     playerSoftware = "someplayer",